-- Doom Patrol: Negative Man needs to wear special bandages over his body to contain his radiation from affecting others.
+- Doom Patrol: Negative Man needs to wear special bandages over his body to prevent his radiation from affecting others.

 - Legion of Super-Heroes has Wildfire, whose body is all energy.
 The suit is to protect others from his energy but also to prevent him from dissipating.

-- Frozen: Subverted; Elsa wears gloves during her coronation ceremony to prevent her ice powers from inadvertedly working.
-Later, Hans puts her hands in metal shackles/"gloves" seemingly to prevent her using her ice powers.
-But her powers easily work through the metal and blast it away, which in hindsight makes it clear the gloves never really contained her powers either and were purely a psychological thing for Elsa.
+- Frozen (2013): Subverted; Elsa wears gloves during her coronation ceremony to prevent her ice powers from inadvertently working.
+Later, Hans puts her hands in metal shackles/"gloves" seemingly to prevent her using her ice powers, but her powers easily work through the metal and blast it away, which in hindsight makes it clear that the gloves never really contained her powers either and were purely a placebo for Elsa.

 - Pale Night, the Mother of Demons, is an unspeakably ancient evil deity who appears as an alluring female shape wrapped in wispy strands of pale white fabric.
 However, what appears to be "fabric" is actually the reality itself rejecting Pale Night's true form and attempting to conceal it, as any normal being who witnesses it either goes mad or dies on the spot.
 In other words, the reality itself creates a containment suit around the deity, which she can, however, lower at will to punish mortals.

-- Warhammer 40K: There's a Chaos Space Marine that's essentially Nurgle's Rot in human form, who wears his armor less to protect from damage and more to avoid destroying the environment when surrounded by allies, and only has to remove his helmet and breathe out to unleash his miasmas.
+- Warhammer 40,000: One Chaos Space Marine is essentially Nurgle's Rot in human form and wears his armor less to protect from damage and more to avoid destroying the environment when surrounded by allies.
+He only has to remove his helmet and breathe out to unleash his miasmas.

 - Body Blows: Puppet and Phantom, gaseous-like creatures that are among the only survivors of a meteor impact that destroyed all other life on their planet, inhabit a suit of armor and a cloak respectively in order to take part in fighting and other physical activities.